-On New Relic Mobile's HTTP errors UI page, HTTP error profiles give you insight about potential causes of your HTTP errors.
+On the HTTP errors UI page, HTTP error profiles give you insight about potential causes of your HTTP errors.

-- Go to rpm.newrelic.com/mobile > (select an app) > Mobile application > HTTP errors.
+- Go to one.newrelic.com > Mobile > (select an app) > Network > HTTP errors.

 - To see HTTP error profile details: At the bottom of the HTTP errors UI page, select the HTTP error profiles tab above the table, then select an HTTP error profile to expand it.

-In New Relic Mobile, an HTTP error profile is a potentially meaningful correlation New Relic has found between your HTTP error values (MobileRequestError events) when compared to successful HTTP requests (MobileRequest events).
+An HTTP error profile is a potentially meaningful correlation found between your HTTP error values (MobileRequestError events) when compared to successful HTTP requests (MobileRequest events).
 These correlations help you investigate the causes and contributing factors behind your HTTP errors.

 The screenshot below shows an example of an HTTP error profile.

 This HTTP error profile shows that a significant number of the HTTP errors occurring, 25%, are being caused by just 5 device types.
 To investigate further, you could use the filter to display a specific device type and see if there are other correlations, such as a specific OS version or carrier.

 You can also filter the data used to generate HTTP error profiles to help you narrow down potential causes.

 For an analysis of a specific HTTP error profile, see the example HTTP error profile explanation.

 To further filter the data used to generate HTTP error profiles and their comparison page views, use these HTTP errors page features: